-This is the first blog in the CapeClarke series “The Qualification Season”, dealing with issues faced by trainees looking to qualify as solicitors in Leeds and Manchester and surrounding areas in September 2014.
+This is the first blog in this year’s series “The Qualification Season”, dealing with issues faced by trainees looking to qualify as solicitors in Leeds, Manchester, Sheffield and surrounding areas in September 2015.
 Hopefully, over the next few months you will find our assessment of the market and the advice we provide trainee solicitors useful and informative.

-As we have mentioned in our seminars and recent blogs, we work on the basis that at least 95% of trainee solicitors want to qualify and remain at the law firm at which they trained.
+As we always say when we meet trainee solicitors and law firm partners, we work on the basis that at least 95% of trainee solicitors want to qualify and remain at the law firm at which they trained.
 This is understandable – they have built up a degree of goodwill, have made friends and feel comfortable in their fledgling legal careers.
 To that end, CapeClarke realise that, as a legal recruitment consultancy, we are here to help really on a contingency plan in the instances where qualification opportunities at the training firm are limited.
-That said, it would be a good idea to get in touch with us as soon as possible so that we are aware of you and can let you know of any opportunities in the market as the year goes by.
+With that in mind, it would be a good idea to get in touch with us as soon as possible so that we are aware of you and can let you know of any opportunities in the market as the year goes by.

 The best place to start is, unsurprisingly, to look at an overview of the process.